subimal/bitman/README.md

 ## Invitation

-You are welcome to improve and suggest improvements to bitman.
+You are welcome to improve bitman and suggest improvements.